bhavnamahi/chr1_bsat_project/ProjectNotebook.md

 8. **Final Figure Save**
    - Combines the dendrogram, color bar, and legend into one figure.
-   - Exports as a high‐resolution `.png`, concluding the script.
+   - Exports as a high-resolution `.png`, concluding the script.

 Please note that a similar method is used to cluster based on size of the sequences in Model 2.
 The only difference is that the criteria for clustering is sequence length and not percent identity.